JNSStudios/ToonTuber-Player/README.md

 - *blockers*:        Same as the Expression Set "blockers" list.
 List as many as you want, or type "null."

-- *result*:            The name of the Expression Set or Canned Animation that will be played after this Canned Animation is finished. **THIS IS REQUIRED.** If you do not list a result, the Canned Animation will get stuck in an infinite loop.
+- *result*:            The name of the Expression Set or Canned Animation that will be played after this Canned Animation is finished. **THIS IS HIGHLY RECOMMENDED.** If you type the word "null" to not assign a resulting animation, the Canned Animation will loop until a hotkey is pressed to trigger a new animation.

+- *instant*:         If this value is true, the current animation's transition will be skipped and the canned animation will begin immediately.
+If it's false, the current animation will transition out before playing the canned animation.

 - *sound*:            A relative path to a sound file that will play once the animation is triggered.
 Can be null if you don't want one.